lanna-code00/task_manager/README.md

    Before this, if you want to clone this project clone it directly in your laragon/www folder, that is if you are using laragon.
 The steps are here https://medium.com/@chimaeze223/creating-your-own-local-domain-using-laragon-laravel-d08d692e8c2c  So, no need of you running php artisan serve.

    PS: I'm the author, kindly check it out 🙏.

+   Also, for test cases create another db for it, example task_manager_test (in my case) this will be in your .env.testing file.
+This will ensure the tests run on a separate test database, to avoid any issues with the actual dataa.

    i => git clone https://github.com/lanna-code00/task_manager.git